Constitution of Kuwait

-The Constitution of Kuwait (الدستور الكويتي, /afb/) was framed by the Constitutional Assembly in 1961–1962 and signed into law on 11 November 1962 by the Emir, the Commander of the Military of Kuwait Sheikh Abdullah III Al-Salim Al-Sabah.
+The Constitution of Kuwait (الدستور الكويتي, /afb/) was framed by the Constitutional Assembly in 1961–1962 and signed into law on 11 November 1962 by the Emir, the Commander of the Military of Kuwait Sheikh Abdullah Al-Salim Al-Sabah.

 History

-In June 1961, following the independence of Kuwait and under the shadow of an Iraqi threat, Amir Abdullah Al-Salim Al-Sabah announced that he would establish a constitution for Kuwait.
+In June 1961, following the independence of Kuwait and under the shadow of an Iraqi threat, Sheikh Abdullah Al-Salim Al-Sabah announced that he would establish a constitution for Kuwait.
 In December, elections were held for a Constituent Assembly, which then drafted a constitution promulgated as Law Number 1 on November 11, 1962.
 Although articles of the constitution have since been suspended twice, the document nonetheless remains the basic statement of intent for the Kuwaiti political system.